Calculatorbudy Official Logo

 If you have multiple retirement accounts, how you take your RMDs matters:

-Can I withdraw more than the RMD amount?
+Can I withdraw more than the required minimum amount?

 Yes, you can always withdraw more than the required minimum.
-However, keep in mind that any excess withdrawal is fully taxable in the year it is taken and does not count toward future years' RMDs.
-You cannot "carry forward" an excess distribution to satisfy next year's requirement.
+Keep in mind that any extra withdrawal is fully taxable in the year it is taken and does not count toward future years.
+You cannot carry forward an extra distribution to satisfy next year's requirement.

 This can be challenging.
 Even if your IRA holds real estate or private equity, you must still take an RMD based on the fair market value of the account.
-If you do not have enough cash in the account, you may have to sell the asset, contribute cash (if eligible), or take an "in-kind" distribution of the asset itself, which is a complex taxable event.
+If you do not have enough cash in the account, you may have to sell the asset, contribute cash if eligible, or take a distribution of the asset itself.

-Yes, drastically different.
-Since the SECURE Act of 2019, most non-spouse beneficiaries are required to deplete the entire inherited IRA within 10 years.
-There are no annual RMDs in years 1-9 for some, but for others (if the original owner had already started RMDs), annual distributions and the 10-year rule may apply.
+Yes, the rules are very different.
+Most non-spouse beneficiaries are required to deplete the entire inherited IRA within 10 years.
 Spouses generally have the option to treat the inherited IRA as their own.

-You cannot put the RMD money back into a tax-deferred retirement account (that would be considered an excess contribution).
-However, once you have paid taxes on the distribution, you can reinvest the remaining funds into a taxable brokerage account, a savings account, or a Roth IRA (if you have earned income to support the contribution).
+You cannot put the money back into a tax-deferred retirement account since that would be considered an excess contribution.
+However, once you have paid taxes on the distribution, you can reinvest the remaining funds into a taxable brokerage account or a savings account.